What is Catch Weight Management?

 What Is Catch Weight Management?

-The idea of an “actual per item quantity” clearly seems to makes sense on the surface.
-But the additional requirement for an “average per item quantity” tracking metric might raise some questions: Average of what?
-Why would you need to use an average versus an exact weight?
-An example can help illustrate.
+The idea of an “actual per item quantity” seems to make sense on the surface.
+But the additional requirement for an “average per item quantity” tracking metric might raise the question: Why would you need to use an average versus an exact weight?
+An example can help illustrate this.

 Consider a sample order process that relies on catch weight management: